martiningram/tennis_bayes_point_based/README.md

 # Code for: "A point-based Bayesian hierarchical model for predicting the outcome of tennis matches"

-This is a repository containing code for the paper.

 ## Requirements

 1. Python 2